Once & Future Series

 When she left Kettle Hollow, Molly MacAlpin hoped never to see her remote mountain home again.
 She returned eighteen months later angry, pregnant and abandoned by the man she loved.
 So, she threw all her energy into making sure her daughter had the best life possible.

-With the help and sometimes interference of her mother, she is raising a bright, sweet child she they hopes will have every possible opportunity.
+With the help and sometimes interference of her mother, she is raising a bright, sweet child she hopes will have every possible opportunity.
 Until one spring day a brief conversation with her little girl brings her world crashing down around her.

 Also includes a preview of The River Maiden (Once and Future Book 1).